 - Advanced campaign tracking & monitoring tools.
 We have deployed advanced tracking, search engine optimization, resource scheduling and content management and ad campaign management tools to achieve effective and efficient advertising effects. - Valuable intellectual property.
-We have twenty-six copyright certificates and property rights for twenty-six software products in connection with the advertising business, all of which were developed by our research and development team. - Experienced management team.
+We have twenty-one copyright certificates and property rights for twenty-one software products in connection with the advertising business, most of which were developed by our research and development team. - Experienced management team.
 We have an experienced management team.
 In particular, Handong Cheng, our founder, chairman and chief executive officer has over ten years' experience in management.
 He demonstrated his entrepreneurship and business leadership by starting our business and he has successfully grown our business to become a leader in online media marketing and advertising services.
-He also secured our status as the sole strategic alliance partner of China Construction Bank in Henan province with respect to bank kiosk advertising.
 George Chu, our Chief Operating Officer, has diversified and international industry experience that will help us to scale to the next level.
-Zhige Zhang, our Chief Financial Officer has over seven years' experience in software development and Internet ad technology.
+Zhige Zhang, our Chief Financial Officer has over eight years' experience in software development and Internet ad technology.
 In June 2012, we appointed Mr. Zhenghong Yang as our Chief Technology Officer, who will oversee our information technology infrastructure and development roadmap.
 With in-depth knowledge of software and cloud computing technology, Mr. Yang will help us to deepen our strategic relationships with search engine partners in China and to strengthen our brand in the SME space and accelerate the penetration of our target market in China.